Sichuan Airlines Flight 8633: Aftermath

-The crew of Sichuan Airlines Flight 8633 were hailed as heroes by the public media and the captain, Liu Chuanjian was given a prize of 5 million yuan (£569,400).
+The crew of Sichuan Airlines Flight 8633 were hailed as heroes by the public media and the captain, Liu Chuanjian was given an award of 5 million yuan (£569,400).

 The crew and pilots continue to work for Sichuan Airlines and the airline continues to keep flight 3U8633 in operation, flying the same route.
 The aircraft B-6419 was repaired and returned to service with Sichuan Airlines on 18 January 2019.

 In popular culture

 The incident was adapted into the film The Captain, directed by Andrew Lau.
 The film, released during the 70th anniversary of the People's Republic of China in 2019, ranked second at the box office during the national holiday.

-The incident was also featured in season 23, episode 6 of the Canadian documentary series Mayday, titled "Cockpit Catastrophe".
+The incident was also featured in season 23 of the Canadian documentary series Mayday, titled "Cockpit Catastrophe".